How can waste heat be repurposed for space heating?

 February 2, 2021

-The idea behind heat recovery is simple enough.
+Heat recovery is an innovation that captures waste heat and re-uses it where heat is needed.
+The idea behind it is quite simple.
 For example, if you were to use your oven at a time in the day when you’d typically be turning on the space heating, the heat from the oven warming up your kitchen and surrounding areas would mean you wouldn’t have to turn the space heating up as much.
 That way, you can bake your cake and save a little on your home heating bills.
 This is heat recovery!

 Capturing the heat from a building’s air exchange system uses the same principle, but it’s a little—well actually a lot—more sophisticated and complicated to the point that you’d need a mechanical engineering degree to know how to design it.

 We recently got on board with the Coast Mountain Bus Company (CMBC) to help them retrofit their Vancouver Transit Centre with a heat recovery system.

 Ian Mitchell, Key Account Manager, FortisBC and Donna Bartel, Manager, Environmental Sustainability, CMBC on the roof of the Vancouver Transit Centre by the heat recovery piping that takes heat from the exhaust air and uses it to preheat the fresh air into the makeup air unit.

 The bus exhaust extraction system (funnel on the right) is placed over the exhaust of idling buses being serviced and removes the fumes from the building.